 Direct train service to Schluchsee is available on the German federal railway ("Deutsche Bahn").
 Connecting trains to Schluchsee from the Freiburg station operate on a hourly schedule during normal business hours.
 At certain times of the day, Freiburg is accessible by direct connection from the Frankfurt airport train station.
 Because of the circuitous connections required, we do not recommend rail travel to Schluchsee directly from the Zürich airport.

 Lodging in Schluchsee: Schluchsee offers a wide variety of lodging venues with a corresponding price range.
 For hotels and bed-and-breakfast lodging per-person lodging costs can range from $50 upwards per person per night.
 Vacation apartments run $75 to $125 per night, depending on the size of the group.
 Breakfast is included with any hotel or bed-and-breakfast lodging, and in hotels half-board meal arrangements range from $15 to $20 extra per person per day.
 Please remember that exchange rate fluctuations may influence the final price you will be paying for lodging during the Feast.
 (Prices were based on a euro-dollar exchange rate of approximately $1.15 per euro.)
 In addition to the cost of your lodging, there is a "vacation tax" of 2.60 EUR for adults (age 16 and above) and 0.90 EUR for children (ages 6-15) per person per night that will be added to your bill.
-You can make your own housing arrangements by visiting the Black Forest tourism lodging website.
-(Be sure to enter "Schluchsee" as part of your search in the "Gastgeber suchen & buchen" field in the search box in the left column.)
+You can make your own housing arrangements by visiting the Black Forest tourism lodging website, which offers a Google English translation mode.
+(Be sure to enter "Schluchsee" as part of your search in the "Gastgeber suchen & buchen" field in the search box in the left column of the accomodations page.)

 Cancellation fee: When you make your lodging reservation, you are agreeing to a legally binding rent contract with your lodging venue.
 This is standard practice in Germany (and also applies to other reservations like airline flights booked through travel agencies).
 German law provides that a lodging establishment be reimbursed for unrecovered losses suffered when a guest cancels his/her reservation on short notice and the lodging venue is unable to find a replacement for the guest.
 The lodging establishment is required to make a "good faith" effort to rent the room, and in most cases is successful in doing so.
 However, in those cases where the lodging establishment cannot rent the room, the guest may be obligated to pay up to 80% of the lodging expense.
 For this reason many Germans take out a "travel insurance policy" for a nominal fee which includes reimbursement for any expenses incurred when a guest has to cancel a reservation for unforeseen reasons.
 If this type of insurance is available to you, we strongly recommend that you make use of it.
 If you do have to cancel your reservation, please inform us as soon as possible.